soomla/knowledge-base/src/documents/cocos2dx/js/GrowSoomla_GettingStarted.html.md

 	  ![alt text](/img/tutorial_img/unity_grow/addNewApp.png "Add new app")

-	Once you created your game, you'll be redirected to a quick start process to download any of the GROW bundles (You can also click "Downloads" on the top right corner of the screen).
+	Once you created your game, you'll be redirected to a quick start process to download any of the GROW integrations (You can also click "Downloads" on the top right corner of the screen).
 Click on **GrowSoomla**.
 You'll see an instructions screen, you can continue with that or stay here for the extended version.